dbactual/thomaspaine-www/content/works/the-forester-s-letters.md

-   disposition towards them, and of our desire of entering into trade with them.*" Learn to be an honest man, Cato, and then thou wilt not be thus exposed. &mdash; I have been the more particular in detecting Cato here, because it is on this *bubble* that his air-built battery against independence is raised &mdash; a poor foundation indeed! which even the point of a pin, or a pen, if you please, can demolish with a touch, and bury the formidable Cato beneath the ruins of a vapour.
+   disposition towards them, and of our desire of entering into trade with them.*" Learn to be an honest man, Cato, and then thou wilt not be thus exposed. &mdash; I have been the more particular in detecting Cato here, because it is on this *bubble* that his air-built battery against independance is raised &mdash; a poor foundation indeed! which even the point of a pin, or a pen, if you please, can demolish with a touch, and bury the formidable Cato beneath the ruins of a vapour.

-   From this part of his fifth letter to the end of his seventh, he entirely deserts the subject of independence, and sets up the proud standard of Kings, in preference to a Republican form of government.
+   From this part of his fifth letter to the end of his seventh, he entirely deserts the subject of independance, and sets up the proud standard of Kings, in preference to a Republican form of government.
 My remarks on this part of the subject will be general and concise.

-   In this part of the debate Cato shelters himself chiefly in quotations from other authors, without reasoning much on the matter himself; (See Note) in answer to which, I present him with a string of maxims and reflexions, drawn from the nature of things, without borrowing from anyone.
+   In this part of the debate Cato shelters himself chiefly in quotations from other authors, without reasoning much on the matter himself; (5) in answer to which, I present him with a string of maxims and reflexions, drawn from the nature of things, without borrowing from any one.
 Cato may observe, that I scarcely ever quote; the reason is, I always think.
 But to return.

-   Note: *The following is an instance of Cato’s method of conducting an argument.
+   (5): *The following is an instance of Cato’s method of conducting an argument.
    “If hereditary succession, says* Common Sense, *(meaning succession of monarchical governments) did ensure a race of good and wise men, it would have the seal of divine authority”* thus we find him, *says Cato*, ”with his own hand affixing